Akash190104/appwrite/docs/tutorials/add-route.md

 #### Audit
 * audits.event - Identify the log in human-readable text.
-* audits.userId - Signals the extraction of userId in places that it's not available natively.
+* audits.userId - Signals the extraction of userId in places where it's not available natively.
 * audits.resource - Signals the extraction part of the resource.

 - audits.event - Identify the log in human-readable text.
-- audits.userId - Signals the extraction of $userId in places that it's not available natively.
+- audits.userId - Signals the extraction of $userId in places where it's not available natively.
 - audits.resource - Signals the extraction part of the resource.

 ```php